113ll3/Ibmclouddocscli/reference/ibmcloud/cli_plugin.md

 ibmcloud plugin install LOCAL-PATH/TO/PLUGIN | URL [-f]
 ```

-If no repository is specified, the command uses the default plug-in repository 'Bluemix'.
-If no version is specified, the command selects the latest available version to install.
+If no repository is specified, the command uses the default plug-in repository `IBM Cloud`.
+If no version is specified, the command selects the most recent version to install.

 <strong>Prerequisites</strong>:  None